Hope Medicine Trials and Fundraising

 Update: January 26, 2022

-Hope Medicine HMI-115 Phase 2 Trials
+Hope Medicine HMI-115 US Phase 2 Trials

 Hope Medicine just received FDA approval to commence Phase 2 clinical trials in the US for its HMI-115 product to treat androgenetic alopecia.
 HMI-115 is a human monoclonal antibody drug that targets the PRL receptor for the treatment of male and female pattern hair loss.
 Last year, the US FDA also approved Phase 2 trials of the same drug to treat endometriosis.